Landlord Advice Section

 It is extremely important that the tenancy agreement is written and compiled by a professional person and must contain certain clauses that ensures you as a landlord are fully covered.

 It is recommended that tenants pay by Standing Order or Direct Debit.
-It is advised that landlords monitor bank accounts regularly to ensure that payments have been made on tim and in full.
-It is suggested that a payment reference is placed on the standing order or any payments made to the landlord including details such as: Tenants name, house number, property reference number etc.
+It is advised that landlords monitor bank accounts regularly to ensure that payments have been made on time and in full.
+It is suggested that a payment reference is placed on the standing order or any payments made to the landlord including details such as: tenants name, house number, property reference number etc.

 If payments are not received, you need to be able to prove this through bank statements or a rental payment schedule.

 Rent arrears need immediate action.
 Firstly to let the tenant/s know that you take rent arrears very seriously and secondly to take appropriate steps at an early stage to prevent the matter getting out of hand.

 Landlords must quickly establish why the rent has not been paid.
 It is quite possible that the bank has not made the payment or the tenant has overlooked his/her account.

 Most tenants, when reminded about a missed payment, will respond quickly and remedy the situation.
 However, if after a few days the situation still persists then you may have a more serious rent payment problem.
 Landlords need to act quickly in order to resolve the issue with the tenant.
 If the tenant has confirmed that they have financial problems or the tenant has lost his/her job it may be possible to come to some mutually acceptable arrangement.
 Should both the landlord and the tenant agree, we would advise to set out in writing a plan of action with timescales for payments and back payments of rent arrears.
 (This may include accepting a smaller rental payment with increasingly additional amounts to pay off the rental arrears over a period, or the agreement to pay a lump sum at some future date to make upthe rental arrears).